Semans family papers, 1878-2008 and undated

 Using These Materials

-- Access to the materials will be consistent with the 1991 agreement between the Library, James H. Semans and Mary Duke Biddle Trent Semans.
-Access to any correspondence, legal papers, and...
+Access to this material will be consistent with the 1991 agreement between Duke University Library, James H. Semans, and Mary Duke Biddle Trent Semans.
+Access to any correspondence, legal papers,...

 Summary